myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 1. Create a dashboard widget that can be used to change its state (e.g. ON/OFF).
 2. Write code so that our actuator changes state when Cayenne tells us it was changed from the dashboard.

-*TIP: To get more of a background on how Subscribing to actuator data on Cayenne works, you may wish to check out the [Manually sending / verifying data](#bring-your-own-thing-api-manually-sending-verifying-data) section which covers this topic in detail.*
+*TIP: To get more of a background on how Subscribing to actuator data on Cayenne works, you may wish to check out the [Manually Publishing / Subscribing](#bring-your-own-thing-api-manually-publishing-subscribing) section which covers this topic in detail.*

 #### Add dashboard widget